Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Approach

 \subsection{Feature Extraction}

-In order for diversity to account for the content of images, we need to extract features from each input image in the test input set.
-Consequently, we rely on VGG-16~\cite{simonyan2014very}, which is one of the most used and accurate state-of-the-art feature extraction models~\cite{mousser2019deep,kaur2019automated}.
-It is a pre-trained convolutional neural network model and consists of 16 weight layers, including thirteen convolutional layers with filter size of 3×3, and three fully-connected layers.
-The model is trained on ImageNet~\footnote{https://image-net.org/index.php}, which is a dataset of over 14 million labelled images belonging to 22000 categories.
+For diversity to account for the content of images, we need to extract features from each input image in the test input set.
+Consequently, we rely on VGG-16~\cite{simonyan2014very}, which is one of the most-used and accurate state-of-the-art feature extraction models~\cite{mousser2019deep,kaur2019automated}.
+It is a pre-trained convolutional neural network model and consists of 16 weight layers, including 13 convolutional layers with a filter size of 3×3, and three fully connected layers.
+The model is trained on ImageNet~\footnote{https://image-net.org/index.php}, which is a dataset of over 14 million labeled images belonging to 22,000 categories.

 We use VGG-16 to extract the features of images.
 A feature is an activation value on the layer after the last convolutional layer of the VGG-16 model.
 A set of features can characterize semantic elements such as shapes and colors.
-We extract the features in the test input set $S$ and build the related feature matrix $Vs$ where (1) each row of the matrix corresponds to the feature vector of an input in the test set, and (2) each column corresponds to a feature.
+We extract the features in the test input set $S$ and build the related feature matrix \textit{Vs} where (1) each row of the matrix corresponds to the feature vector of an input in the test set, and (2) each column corresponds to a feature.

-After generating the feature matrix we normalise it by applying \textit{Min-Max normalization} per feature, which is one of the most common and simplest ways to normalise data.
-For each feature in $Vs$, the maximum and minimum values of that feature are transformed to one and zero, respectively, and every other value is transformed to a real value between zero and one.
+After generating the feature matrix, we normalize it by applying \textit{Min-Max normalization} per feature, which is one of the most common and simple ways to normalize data.
+For each feature in \textit{Vs}, the maximum and minimum values of that feature are transformed to one and zero, respectively, and every other value is transformed to a real value between zero and one.
 The \textit{Min-Max normalization} is defined as follows.
-For every feature $Vs_j$ in the feature matrix $Vs$ where $j \in [1,2,...,m]$ and $m$ is the number of features, the normalized feature $Vs_j'$ is calculated as follows:
+For every feature in the feature matrix \textit{Vs} where $j \in [1,2,...,m]$ and $m$ is the number of features, the normalized feature \textit{Vs$_j'$} is calculated as follows:

-We normalise the feature matrix (1) to make the computation of the selected diversity metrics more scalable, and (2) to eliminate the dominance effect of features with large value ranges.
+We normalize the feature matrix (1) to make the computation of the selected diversity metrics more scalable, and (2) to eliminate the dominance effect of features with large value ranges.